ABCF Constitution – Bylaws

 8. Undertake locally determined initiatives that further the objectives of the Federation.

-1. Each Branch Group must commit to raising a minimum of seven hundred dollars ($700) per year to the WarChest Program.
+1. 1.
+Each Branch Group must commit to raise a minimum of seven hundred dollars ($700) per year to the Warchest Program.
 A year shall be defined as a typical calendar year ending on December 31st.
 Branch Groups who fail to meet their obligation to the Federation will be up for review and subject to relegation to a Support Group by the FC.

 2. Members of formation must have a minimum 12-month history of ongoing consistent prison-related work they can present to the Federation, as well as 6-months experience within the ABCF as a SG (if meeting the criteria and approved by the FC).

-3. Formation must have maintained an active mailing address for at least 12 months.
+3. Formation must have maintained an active mailing address for at least twelve (12) months.

 IV.
 SUPPORT GROUP (ABC-SG)